• Skip to primary navigation

 Collage for steps to make mango shrikhand with greek yogurt

 Once the yogurt is strained, transfer it to a large bowl.
 Whisk it for a few minutes to smooth out any lumps.
 Then add the mango puree, sugar, cardamom, and saffron soaked in warm milk.
-Mix again until everything is well incorporated until you have a nice, smooth consistency.
+Mix again until everything is well incorporated and you have a smooth consistency.

 Then refrigerate for about 1-2 hours before serving.
 I like to top mine with some saffron strands and chopped nuts.
 This step is optional, but I love garnishing with crushed pistachios!

 The cardamom is optional in this recipe, but I feel it adds a wonderful authentic flavor.
-When adding saffron to any dessert recipe, soak it in warm milk and let sit for few minutes before adding, to get the wonderful red color and flavor.
+When adding saffron to any dessert recipe, soak it in warm milk and let sit for a few minutes before adding it to get the wonderful red color and flavor.

 Which mangoes to use and how to make the pulp?